felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ---

-Git is an ubiquitous tool in software engineering, but it is difficult to find an introduction to the mental model behind Git.
-Git users often repeat a set of memorized commands that work for some situations, resorting to colleagues when the cheat sheet fails.
+Git is an ubiquitous tool in software engineering, but it is difficult to find an introduction to its mental model; Git users often repeat a set of memorized commands that work for most situations, resorting to colleagues when the cheat sheet fails.

-Having understood Git's conceptual model, I am able to use the tool more effectively than before, employing it in ways that I didn't know were possible: by framing a problem as an operation on the commit history graph, I can find the Git command I need to solve it.
+By understanding Git's conceptual model, one is able to use the tool with independence, to employ it in new ways, and to solve problems faster; such payoff is possible because, with the mental model in mind, one can frame git problems as an operation on the commit history graph.
+More importantly, this becomes a habit.

 In this post, we'll go over Git's conceptual model *without mentioning a single command-line operation*.
-Once the model is clear, then we look at daily actions performed by developers and map those actions to Git concepts.
+Once the model is clear, we look at daily actions performed by developers and map those actions to Git concepts.

 # Saving Snapshots of the Project

-A version control system is a program that keeps track of the state of a repository as it evolves through time.
-It allows us to go back and forth between states, to record new states, and to inspect the history of the repository.
+A version control system is a program that keeps track of the state of a repository as it evolves through time, allowing us to go back and forth between states, to record new states, and to inspect the history of the repository.
 In Git, saving a new state of the repository consists of:

-1. Making changes to files or adding new ones.
+1. Making changes to files or adding new files.
 2. Specifying which changes should be recorded by adding those changes to the *staging area*.
 3. Performing a *commit* operation.